CammiePone/Planning-Docs/Arcanus.md

     - Increases the player's speed, jump height, and damage for a short period of time.
   - [ ] Last Stand (Complex)
     - Makes you survive on half a heart from an otherwise-fatal attack.
-- [ ] Emission Spells
-  - [ ] Magic Missile (Simple)
-    - Launches a weak projectile made of aura.
-  - [ ] Chaos Bolt (Simple)
-    - Fires a bolt of aura that deals a random damage type to whatever it hits.
-  - [ ] Excavate (Intricate)
-    - Lobs a projectile that mines large chunks of materials as strong as, or weaker than, stone.
-  - [ ] Aura Stream (Intricate)
-    - Fires a sustained, piercing beam of pure aura that damages entities.
-  - [ ] Bouncing Charge (Complex)
-    - Fires a bouncing projectile that targets nearby entities.
-  - [ ] Master Spark (Complex)
-    - Haha very powerful beam attack go BRRRRRRRR.
 - [ ] Transmutation Spells
   - [ ] Discharge (Simple)
     - Creates an electrified field around you, stunning entities.